A member of the rose family, the genus Malus contains 30-55 species of apples and crab apples

 Water after becoming established: Using two-ring basin irrigation,

-flood until the soil is wet 18-20" deep, every 7-14 days, depending on soil and temperature.
+flood the area until the soil is wet 18-20" deep, every 7-14 days, depending on soil and temperature.

-Fertilize: Fertilize once a year early spring with an organic fertilizer.
+Fertilize: Fertilize once a year in the early spring with an organic

+fertilizer.
 Spread the fertilizer out to the drip line and keep one foot away from the trunk.
-Water immediately.
+Water

 Mulch: Not necessary in the home garden.